perXautomatik/git-toolbelt/Readme.md

 amend"'ing or "git fixup"'ing, instead of making new commits.

+### git shatter-by-file

+Splits the last commit into N+1 commits, where N is the number of files in the last commit.
+The first commit is an empty commit with the original commit message and author details, and the following commits add (or delete) one file each, keeping the subject line of the original commit message.

+After running `git shatter-by-file`, you'll typically want to run `git rebase --interactive` to start fixing up changes to files, etc.  For that purpose, the original commit message is kept in there (in the empty first commit), so make sure to use it.

 ### git commit-to

-Every been on a branch and really wanted to quickly commit a change to a different branch?
+Ever been on a branch and really wanted to quickly commit a change to a different branch?
 Given that this is possible without merge conflicts, git commit-to will allow you to do so, without checking out the branch necessarily.

     $ git branch
       master
     * mybranch
     $ git status